Shutterstock is a leading stock media service, and Shutterstock Video is one of the best stock footage agencies in the world.

 Here, we are taking care of the Shutterstock Video License, and the terms we analyze apply to stock video only.

-If you want to know more about the Shutterstock license for still images, including what the Standard image license grants, the pricing of licensed images with image packs and subscription, and the do's and don'ts to use images safely, check out this guide to the Shutterstock images license.
+If you want to know more about the Shutterstock license for still images and stock photography offers, including what the Standard image license grants, the cost per image of licensed images with image packs and subscription, and the do's and don'ts to use images safely, check out this guide to the Shutterstock images license.

 Shutterstock Video Pricing According to License Type